aguiarsilva/aguiarsilva.github.io/README.md

-# aguiarsilva.github.io
-Bruno Aguiar´s Portfolio
+# Bruno Aguiar´s Portfolio

-This is my personal portfolio to showcase my work and skills in my search for new jobs and opportunities.
+This is my personal portfolio to showcase my work and skills in my search for new jobs and opportunities to colaborate and mostly have a first work/collab experience.

+## Introduction

+This portfolio is to showcase my path in becoming a fullstack webdeveloper.
+I have been learning through Udemy, FreeCodeCamp and Codecademy.

+## Technologies

+* Javascript
+* NodeJS
+* HTML 5
+* CSS3